Northern Ireland Budget (No. 2) Act 2023

 Overview

-This bill authorizes government spending in Northern Ireland for the year ending 31 March 2024.
-Due to the absence of a functioning Northern Ireland Assembly, the UK Parliament is assuming responsibility for approving the budget.
+This bill authorizes the spending of public funds in Northern Ireland for the year ending 31 March 2024.
+It sets spending limits, allows borrowing, and clarifies how income is to be used, all in the absence of a functioning Northern Ireland Assembly.

 Description